resource-watch/slate/source/includes/api/_layer.md

 published |                   Filter layers on published status (true, false)                    | Boolean app       |                   Filter layers on application (prep, gfw, etc..)                    |    Text env       | Environment in witch the layer was published, one of `staging`, `preproduction` or `production`.
-Defaults to `production` |    Text
+Defaults to `production` |    Text user.role | The role of the user who created the layer.
+If the requesting user does not have the ADMIN role, this filter is ignored. | `ADMIN`, `MANAGER` or `USER`

 > Return the layers filtered by those whose name contains emissions